 Any history of World War II is of course dominated by the major military campaigns of the War.
 Diplomacy is a secondary but not unimportant aspect of the War.
 German Governments even before Hitler sedized power worked to undo the Vesailles Peace Treaty ending World War I (1919).
 The German and Soviet Governments signed the Rapollo Treaty which provided for trade and military coopertation (1922).
 Hitler used diplomacy to lull world opinion while he consolidated power and began to rearm Germany.
 Hitler also began developing the Axis alliance system, first with Italy and then with Japan.
 The British used diplomacy to try to appease Hitler once German had begun its rearmament program.
 Primeminister Chamberlain could not conceive that Hitler actually wanted war and believed he had the skills to prevent the War.
 His supreme effort was at Munich in which he sold out Czechoslovakia, the only democracy in central Europe (1938).
 Hitler's subsequent invasion of Czechoslovakia (1939) ended the Hitler's ability to deal diplomatically with the West.
 The War was only made possible by Hitler's diplomatic coup, the Non-Agression Pact with the Soviet Union (1939).
 Neither side was under any illusion, the Non-Agression Pact was an armed truce, putting off war until the two continental powers partitioned Europe.
 American diplomacy was aimed at assisting the German Government financially until Hitler seized power.
 After Hitler seized power (1933), American diplomacy was hostile to the NAZI regime, but unwilling to take any real action because of the isolationist beliefs of the great majority of the American people which insisted on the passage of neutrality laws.
 The United States withdrew its ambassador, but did not break relations until Kristallnacht (1938).
 France generally deferred to Britain before the War, unwilling to confront Germany alone.
 After the German victory in the West (1940), Marshall Petain adopted a policy of apeasement, believing that Vichy could could carve out a space for France between the Germazny and Anglo-Americans.
 The Roosevelt Administration gradually moved America away from isolationism, especially after the fall of France.
 After Churchill became primeminister (May 1940), America and Britain gradually forged the greatest military alliance in history which envisioned in the Atlantic Charter a few months before Pearl Harbor (1941).
 Soviet diplomacy changed dramatgically when the country was rocked by the German invasion (June 1941).
 Japanese diplomacy fluctuated with the fortunes of the Strike North and Strike South factions.
 Japanese entry in the War was inevitable and was a matter of the military deptermining how the country could best take advantage of the war in Europe.
 The Japanese feigned peace, but American code breakers cracked the diplomatic Purple Code, giving the United States a true view of the country's intentions.
 Unfortunately for the Japanese, American diplomacy opposing their aggression in China distracted them from the obvious action, joining the NAZI assault on the Soviet Union.
 This proved to be the most decsisive diplomatic effort of the War.
 Of course Pearl Harbor of course changed everything, plunging the United States into the War.
 American diplomacy focused on the war time alliance with Britain and the Soviets.
 And as the Allies and Soviets reversed the Axis tide, the diplomacy of the War shifted to the post-War settlment.

 Britain has a strong hitorical reputation for effective diplomacy.
 We can not think of a period in British history, except during the crisis with the American colonies (1770s) that the country pursued foreign policy with such ineptitude.
 And at the heart of the country's foreign policy was Primeminister Nevile Chamberlain who.
 Chambelin became primee-minister (May 1937), but was influening policy before that.
 He firmly believd that he and he alone could prevent war with Germany.
 He believed that no one really wanted war and it was just a matter of appeasing Hitler.
 Rarely has a major political figure been so absolutely and tragically wrong.
 The British also used diplomacy address Italian Fascism and Japanese militarism through the League of Nations.
 Britain signed a naval treaty with Germany (1935).
 Primeminister Chamberlain could not conceive that Hitler actually wanted another war and believed he had the skills to prevent the War.
 Appeasement, however, only wetted Hitler's appetite.
 Chamberlain's supreme effort was at Munich in which he sold out Czechoslovakia, the only democracy in central Europe (1938).
 While appeasing Hitler, Chamberlain made no serious attempt to build a coalition against Hitler.
 He rebuffed initiatives from President Roosevelt and he was hesitant to make an arrangement with Stalin.
 He did work with France, but took the lead.
 Only when Hitler invaded Czechoslovakia did British policy begin to shift (March 1939).
 Even Chamberlain could see that Hitler could not be appeased, although his efforts to do so nearly destoyed Britain.
 Once Hitler launched the War, further change began, at first with pribate exchanges between Churchill as First Lord of the Admiralty an President Roosevely.
 When Churchill was appointed Primne-Mimister, British Foreign policy became unambiguously to join Britain as tight a possible with the nited tates as soon as posible.
 The fall of France caused some in government circles to consider an arrangement with Germany.
 Hitler expected a British Vichy.
 It was one reason he extended relatively generpous terms to the French.
 But ultimately, he himself sabatoged the effort.
 The earlier invasion of Czechoslovakia in violation of the Munich Agreeement demonstated even to Chamberlain and the other appeasers that his word and signaturte was meaningless.
 Churchill was shocked by the fall of France, but he saw that Britain had no choice but to fight.
 He showed that determination at Oran where he ordered an attack on tghe Fremch fleet.
-The primary aim of British diplomacy became cooperation with the United States with the ultimate objective being the entrabce of the United Startes into the War and the defeat of Germany.
+The primary aim of British diplomacy became cooperation with the United States with the ultimate objective being the entrance of the United Startes into the War to make possible the defeat of NAZI Germany.
 When Hitler invaded the Soviet Union, the British immediately offered aid, despite the fact that the Soviets had been a German ally and had carried out a series of aggressions comparable to the Germans.

 The Versailles Peace Treary ending Workd War I shocked the German people, both the punative measures and the loss of territory.
 German Governments even before Hitler seized power worked to undo the restrictions of the Treaty.
 The German and Soviet Governments signed the Rapollo Treary wjhich provofed for trade and military coopertation (1922).
 Hitler used diplomacy to lull world opinion with a modernate initial foreign policy.